-While apple cider vinegar has a few proven health benefits, including weight loss, a reduction in blood sugar levels, and improved gut health.
+Apple cider vinegar has long been lauded for a variety of health benefits including weight loss, a reduction in blood sugar levels, and improved gut health.

 Apple cider vinegar has antimicrobial properties due to its acidic nature, which can help eliminate bacteria and dirt on the skin’s surface.

 Acne causing bacteria (Cutibacterium acnes) typically prefer a low oxygen and neutral or slightly acidic environment, but they can’t survive in a too acidic environment apple cider vinegar creates.

 It’s important to note that this acidic environment can also kill helpful bacteria which protect the skin barrier and aid in hydration.

 Apple cider vinegar contains alpha hydroxy acids acids that act as natural exfoliants, helping dissolve and shed the proteins holding dead skin cells.
 This leaves the skin looking clearer, brighter, and more uniform complexion underneath all the buildup.

 Specifically, the acids Lactococcus and Oenococcus, which develop during the fermentation process and are high in lactic acid and malic acid help to clear out dirt and oils that provide a breeding ground for acne-causing bacteria.

 Apple cider vinegar is a scientifically proven antifungal, due to its high acetic acid content that destroys the cell membrane of most fungi, including malassezia yeast.